Vevo is a video network that produces and distributes music videos and related content across a variety of hardware devices and online platforms.

 By the end of 2011, Vevo was not only employing more than 120 people but clocking in 3.7 billion worldwide video views – in November alone.
 Its apps had, furthermore, been downloaded over 13 million times.
 In 2011 alone, the service had generated $150 million in revenue.

 However, not everything was always going according to plan.
 In February 2012, TechCrunch published damning material that showed Vevo’s executives put on a pirated stream of an ESPN football game at the Sundance Film Festival.
-This was particularly ironic given that Vevo’s reason for existence was to combat the illegal distribution of music.
+This was particularly ironic given that the reason why Vevo launched was to combat the illegal distribution of music.

 The company caught some additional heat when, in March, it sent an email to users, stating that they would be required to use their Facebook account to log into its app and website.
 The reasoning behind this move was to utilize Facebook Connect, which would enable Vevo to serve more relevant music content.